 Handy was acquired by IAC-owned ANGI Homeservices, a $4 billion company, in October 2018.
 Hanrahan recently assumed the role of Chief Product Officer at ANGI, where he’s tasked with transforming the company’s 12 brands, which do $1.1 billion in annual revenue.

 “If you do this right, you’ll take a journey that should take 15 or 20 years.
-If you’re running a venture-backed company, you’re going to compress that whole journey down to 5, 6, 7, maybe 8,” Hanrahan says.
-“And if you do all the unexpected things that would normally happen over 10 or 15 years, it’ll happen in 5 or 7 years.
-So you’ve got to almost expect the unexpected and be okay with it, because it’s normal if you’re operating at a really fast pace.”
+If you’re running a venture-backed company and a trusted network, you’re going to compress that whole journey down to 5, 6, 7, maybe 8 years”, Hanrahan says.
+“And if you do all the unexpected things that would normally happen over 10 or 15 years, it’ll happen in 5 or 7 years.”

 “You’ve got to almost expect the unexpected and be okay with it, because it’s normal if you’re operating at a really fast pace.” @oisinhanrahan

 If it’s typical to operate at lightning speed as a startup founder, then it’s critical to establish a culture that can meet those demands early on.
-It’s common for startups to encounter difficulties in hiring for the C-suite, however.
+It’s common for startups to encounter difficulties in hiring for the C-suite, even having handy a C suite network, however.
 Some level of trial and error is inevitable, and Handy was no different.

 “When we first went out looking to bring on more seasoned executives onto the leadership team, it was a challenge for us; we weren’t quite sure what the fit profile was and weren’t quite sure what we were looking for,” Hanrahan says.